Intent-Based Multi-Chain Execution

 require(!filledOrders[orderId], "Order already filled");

-// Execute cross-chain settlement logic...
+// Execute chain-abstracted settlement logic...

 filledOrders[orderId] = true;